claudioperez/OpenSeesRT/docs/library/analysis/StaticAnalysis/154-Displacement Control.md

 # Displacement Control

-This command is used to construct a DisplacementControl integrator object.
-In an analysis step with Displacement Control we seek to determine the time step that will result in a displacement increment for a particular degree-of-freedom at a node to be a prescribed value.
+In an analysis step with Displacement Control we seek to determine the time step $\Delta \lambda$ that will result in a displacement increment for a particular degree-of-freedom at a node to be a prescribed value.

 ```tcl